Area of intrinsic graphs in homogeneous groups: Area formula for intrinsically differentiable graphs

-for every Borel set $B\subset \G$, we are in the assumption of Theorem~\ref{theorem:ubu}, hence we get \beq \cs^M( \mu, x)= \ \beta_{d}( \graph(d\phi_\zeta)) \eeq for every $x=\Phi(\zeta)\in\Sigma$, where $\cs^M(\mu,x)$ is the spherical Federer $M$-density of $\mu$ at $x$.
-Due to Theorem~\ref{characterizationP}, the set $\graph(\phi)$ has a tangent subgroup $\T_x$ at $x$ which equals $\graph(d\phi_\zeta)$, therefore $\cs^M( \mu, x)= \ \beta_{d}( \T_x)$.
+for every Borel set $B\subset \G$, we are in the assumption of Theorem~\ref{theorem:ubu}, hence we get \beq \cs^M( \mu, x)= \ \beta_{d}( \graph(d\phi_\zeta)) \eeq for every $x=\Phi(w)\in\Sigma$, where $\cs^M(\mu,x)$ is the spherical Federer $M$-density of $\mu$ at $x$.
+Due to Theorem~\ref{characterizationP}, the set $\graph(\phi)$ has a tangent subgroup $\T_x$ at $x$ which equals $\graph(d\phi_w)$, therefore $\cs^M( \mu, x)= \ \beta_{d}( \T_x)$.
 To conclude the proof we apply Theorem~\ref{thm:metarea}.
 First of all, the measure $\mu$ can be immediately extended to an outer measure on $\G$, that is automatically Borel regular, so condition (1) of Theorem~\ref{thm:metarea} is proved.
 The diametric regularity of homogeneous groups and the validity of condition (2) of the same theorem are discussed in Section~\ref{sect:FedDens}.
 By standard arguments of elementary topology one can cover $\Sigma$ with a countable family of metric balls with $\mu$ finite measure, hence condition (3) of Theorem~\ref{thm:metarea} holds.
-Since the spherical factor \eqref{eq:Fedbeta} is everywhere finite and positive on $\Sigma$, condition (4) trivially holds and condition (5) follows from \cite[Proposition~3.3]{LecMag21}.
+Since the spherical factor \eqref{eq:Fedbeta} is everywhere finite and positive on $\Sigma$, then both conditions (4) and (5) of Theorem~\ref{thm:metarea} hold.
+The latter follows from \cite[Proposition~3.3]{LecMag22}.
 Finally, the application of \eqref{eq:metarea} concludes the proof. \end{proof}

 An important consequence is the following result.

 \begin{teo} Let $(\W,\V)$ be a couple of complementary subgroups of $\G$.
 Let $m$ and $M$ be the topological and the Hausdorff dimension of $\W$, respectively.
 We consider an open set $A \subset \W$, $\phi:A \to \V$ and define $\Sigma=\Phi(A)$.
 If $\phi$ is uniformly intrinsically differentiable on $A$, then for every Borel set $B \subset \Sigma $ we have